- Download our Moving to Boston Guide (PDF)

 Job market in Boston

-Boston is a centre of education in the US and its universities and colleges are large contributors to Boston's economy.
-For expats qualified in education, Boston offers an attractive job market.
-These educational facilities have also put the city at the forefront of technology development, attracting major players in the technology industry to the city.
+The job market in Boston centres largely on education, and the city’s universities and colleges are major economic drivers.
+If you’re qualified in education, Boston offers rich opportunities.
+These educational institutions have also put the city at the forefront of technology development and have drawn major players in the tech industry.

-Top employers in Boston include the biotechnology industry, higher education, healthcare (including research), and the finance and technology industries.
-Tourism and hospitality are significant sectors, while law enforcement and federal agencies are also large employers in the city.
+Top employers in Boston include healthcare and social assistance, higher education, the life sciences industry, professional and technical services, and finance and technology.
+Tourism and hospitality are significant sectors, while government agencies are also major employers.

 Finding a job in Boston

-Expats wanting to work in Boston should ensure that they have a relevant work permit for the USA.
+Newcomers should ensure they have a relevant work permit for the USA before employment.

 Work culture in Boston